Attack author in Norway already tried to kill his own father - News

 A few years ago, in 2017, another episode of intimidation took place.
 A friend told police that the Dane had posted videos on YouTube making threats.

-Another crime Ole committed took place in 2012, when he was found guilty of breaking into a Norwegian museum after breaking a window.
+Another crime Espen committed took place in 2012, when he was found guilty of breaking into a Norwegian museum after breaking a window.
 The crime was allegedly committed to buy drugs.

 Bow and arrow attack

-Note: Correction: Unlike what has been published, the author of the archery attack in Norway is Espen Andersen Bråthen